weather-gov/weather.gov/docs/dev/contributed-modules.md

 is well-supported, widely-used, and swapping between libraries is relatively lightweight.
 Bluntly, we picked it because we were familiar with it and didn't see much risk in needing to change libraries later.

+### Backend

+#### Turf

+_Added October, 2024_

+[Turf.js](https://turfjs.org/) is a zero-dependency geospatial library written in Javascript.
+We explored using a client-side library in place of heavy geospatial queries against our MySQL database, and this library proved to be subtantially faster.
+It is actively maintained and includes financial support from the likes of MapBox, so it is unlikely to fade away.
+Furthermore, because it is largely an implementation of mathematical algorithms, even if maintenance should fizzle, the actual functionality should remain solid.